exasol/virtual-schemas/jdbc-adapter/README.md

 SELECT DISTINCT USER_ID FROM clicks;
 ```

-Behind the scenes the EXASOL command ```IMPORT FROM JDBC``` will be executed to obtain the data needed from the data source to fulfil the query.
-The EXASOL database interacts with the adapter to pushdown as much as possible to the data source (e.g. filters, aggregations or order by/limit), while considering the capabilities of the data source.
+Behind the scenes the Exasol command ```IMPORT FROM JDBC``` will be executed to obtain the data needed from the data source to fulfil the query.
+The Exasol database interacts with the adapter to pushdown as much as possible to the data source (e.g. filters, aggregations or order by/limit), while considering the capabilities of the data source.

 Let's combine a virtual and a native tables in a query:
 ```